stiofanEimeid/the-online-cookbook/README.md

 - #072c43: ![navy](https://dummyimage.com/20x20/072c43/072c43.png)
 - #ececec: ![grey](https://dummyimage.com/20x20/ececec/ececec.png)

-I found these colours to be rich and pleasing to the eye when filling sections of the website for decoration purposes.
-Sections containing large amounts of text are grey and white in the interest of making them easy to read, following the style of popular websites such as facebook, reddit, youtube and twitter.
-Ultimately, I found that both categories, decorative and textual, complimented each other nicely.
+I found these colours to be rich and pleasing to the eye.
+I used them to fill sections of the website for decoration purposes.
+Sections containing large amounts of text are grey and white in the interest of making them easy to read, following the style of popular websites such as Facebook, Reddit, Youtube and Twitter.
+I found that both categories, decorative and textual, complimented each other nicely.

 Navy rather than black was used for the side navigation menu to make text appear less flat and pop when the user is selecting a destination on the site.

 #### Format

-Each major section of the website, the home page, search page, individual recipe page, search product page, individual product page, account page and discover page, contain a rounded header at the top of the page made up of three colours, #90ccf4, #f3d250, and #f78888.
+Each major section of the website - the home page, search page, individual recipe page, search product page, individual product page, account page and discover page, contain a rounded header at the top of the page made up of three colours, #90ccf4, #f3d250, and #f78888.
 I followed this format to provide a contrast between the heading of the page and the content of the page, and repeated this across each of the major pages of the site in the interest of visual consistency, so that the reader may become familiar with the format of the site quickly.

 #### Logo

 The logo is a cartoon ape in a chef's hat (the ape in apérifif if you will).
-The imagery of the site is intended to be light-hearted and fun in order to make cooking accessible for those who are less confident in their cooking abilities.
-More generally, the imagery is intended to illustrate that this a site for those who are passionate about cooking but one that doesn't take itself too seriously.
+The imagery of the site is intended to be light-hearted and fun in order to make the site welcoming to all users.
+This a site for those who are passionate about cooking but at the same time one that doesn't take itself too seriously.

 #### The Wheel

 The background consists of two rings of food revolving around the site logo.
 The wheels are made up of images of food and cooking utensils drawn by me in SVG format using Gravit.
-Three SVGs the same size are layered on top of one another.
+Three SVGs of the same size are layered on top of one another.
 However, all three take up different sections of the circle so that the content of the lower layers may be seen through the upper layers.

 The rings are comprised of examples of the content being delivered to the user: recipes which they can search and add to along with kitchen products to help bring these recipes to life.